- This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Openly Licensed

-- Authoring America: A Survey of American Literature from Its Beginnings to 2020, Volume 1: American Literature from 1945 to 2020 (CC BY-SA)
+- Authoring America: A Survey of American Literature from Its Beginnings to 2020, VOLUME 1: American Literature from Its Beginnings to 1820 (Grogan, 2021) (CC BY-SA)

 - Authoring America: A Survey of American Literature from the Beginnings to 2020, Volume 3: American Literature from 1865-1914 (Grogan, 2021) (CC BY-SA)